Arc-Dream/cgi_samples/perl_api/README.md

   Capable of displaying and returning data

-  In a single page backend
+  In a single page backend.

+  There is also a viewer html/JS file;

+  Index.html included,

+  In order to view the results taken with index.pl file.

 DEPENDENCIES;